Maytag: Early years and expansion

+Decline

 Prior to 1997, the Maytag engineering team, at Maytag Laundry Appliances Research and Development, developed the Maytag Neptune line of front-load washers.

 A matching dryer was introduced to accompany the new washer.
 The company claimed that the new Neptune model saved energy costs over traditional washer/dryer sets.
 Production of the Neptune line was later switched to Samsung Electronics.

 In 2001, the company acquired the Amana Corporation and its appliance assembly facilities.
 That same year, Ralph F. Hake became the last chairman and chief executive officer (CEO) of Maytag Corporation, serving in that post until March 2006.
-Once renowned as the standard for laundry appliances, by 2003 the company faced increasing competition from new appliance brands in the US market, as well as from existing appliance manufacturers who had outsourced production a decade earlier in order to reduce costs.
+Once renowned as the standard for laundry appliances, by 2003 the company faced increasing competition from new appliance brands (such as LG and Haier) in the US market, as well as from existing appliance manufacturers (such as GE), who had outsourced production to Mabe a decade earlier in order to reduce costs.

-While Maytag had begun the process of shifting appliance production to lower-cost assembly plants outside the United States, in 2004, the company was still producing eighty-eight percent of its products in older U.S.-based factories.
+While Maytag had begun the process of shifting appliance production to lower-cost assembly plants outside the United States, in 2004, the company was still producing 88 percent of its products in older U.S.-based factories.

 In an apparent move away from traditional company marketing strategy, company management decided on a plan to stimulate consumer purchases of new Maytag appliances before their old ones had worn out.

 Costs incurred in Maytag's acquisition and integration of Amana and an increased corporate debt load led to aggressive internal cost-cutting efforts in direct materials, manufacturing, and distribution costs.

 Maytag introduced a value-priced appliance line under a separate label, Performa by Maytag.
 To increase sales, the company also marketed Maytag-branded 'Legacy Series' washing machines that were otherwise identical to low-end Amana models, and built at the formerly Amana assembly plant in Searcy, Arkansas.
 The rebranded Maytag models, later termed Amanatags by dissatisfied owners, received poor customer reviews after reports surfaced of major mechanical and/or durability problems.